HusnainAslam/arduino_braille_trainer/README.md

 ![Braille Combinations](images/braille_comb.jpg)<br/>

 ## Introduction
-Braille is a tactile reading and writing system, mainly used by blind people and those who are visually impaired.
+Braille is a tactile reading and writing system, but mainly used by blind people and those who are visually impaired.
 Raised dots are used to represent letters of the alphabet, punctuation, music, and even mathematical and scientific symbols.

 Contrary to popular belief, braille is not its own language but rather an alternative set of symbols, like a code.
 Because of this, braille can be developed for any language.